 Don’t Bother Actually Asking Questions of Jehovah’s Witnesses; They’re Not There to Provide Answers

-There are a few reasons for these responses, and these reasons really betray the truth about Jehovah’s Witnesses as an organization and about them as individuals.
+There are a few reasons for these responses, and these reasons really betray the truth about Jehovah’s Witnesses as an organization, and about them as individuals.

 Students of the Bible, or the Doctrine of Jehovah’s Witnesses?

 Note, I don’t expect anyone to remember all the scriptures in the bible, but the whole concept of how rape victims were treated like property was all new to her, despite her years of “studying” the bible with Jehovah’s Witnesses.
 The circuit overseer had little understanding of why his own religion treats women like second-class citizens, even to the point of angrily denying exact quotes from the bible.
-Twenty, thirty, forty years of “studying” the bible at constant weekly meetings and other sessions, along with a barrage of literature every month, seems to have yielded little actual bible knowledge for them and most JWs I knew.
+Twenty, thirty, forty years of “studying” the bible at constant weekly meetings and other sessions, along with a barrage of literature every month, seems to have yielded little actual bible knowledge for them, and for most Jehovah’s Witnesses I knew.

 What They Can’t Explain